 This is one question I’ve been asked many, many times.
 Usually I explain that I buy store brands where I shop, nothing special.
-Well, I’ve found a brand that I really love and it’s a product of Jamaica!
-Yes, made on the island with all-natural ingredients.
-You can purchase it by clicking here and it will be shipped directly to your door.
+Well, here are some brands that you can buy online!
+Yes, made on the island.
+You can purchase these by clicking here and it will be shipped directly to your door.
 Click here to buy.

 A funny thing happened this week!
 I was planning to make Curry Powder the Ingredient of the Week and then yesterday, out of the blue, I received two questions about curry powder!
 Chris in Canada asked if the curry I use in my Curry Chicken recipe is Jamaican curry powder and, if so, how it different from Indian curry powder.
 Peter in London, England also asked about what curry powder I use, and if I have a homemade recipe.
 Thank you both for your questions.